breadnone/Fungus-custom-commands/README.md

 twoDeffects - Fake 2D particle system through LeanTween.
 <hr>
 PortraitAnim - Character frame-by-frame animation utilizing the portraits list(use Enable & Disable to activate and deactivate)
 Making a character blinking, noding or moving in general pretty much easier.
+It is recommended to create separate character entity with animation sprites in it.
 Access from code : PortraitAnim varname = GetComponent<PortraitAnim>(); varname.disablePortraitAnim(false);
 Note: You must copy the PortraitAnimEditor to Editor folder!
 <hr>